Proposed ISOC-DC Panel

-Bring together organizations who are promoting a user-centric Internet such as Project Liberty, Solid Protocol, Sustainable Media Center.
+Goal: Bring together organizations who are promoting a people-powered Internet such as Project Liberty (represented possibly by Braxton Woodham; the Sustainable Media Center represented possibly by Emma Lembke; and Todd Gillette, Chair onAir Networks).

 Project Liberty